 - We can contact your family and insurer, with your consent.

 - We can't give you medical advice or recommend providers.

 - We can't pay your medical bills, or loan you money.

-- We can't get you out of jail if you're arrested for breaking a local law.
+- We can't get you out of jail if you're arrested for breaking the local laws.